mikyge2/mikyge2/README.md

 * ✉️  You can contact me at [michaelgetuk@gmail.com](mailto:michaelgetuk@gmail.com)
 * 🚀  I'm currently working on [Subscription Tracker](http://subs-tracker-steel.vercel.app/)
 * 🧠  I'm learning JWT, Rate Limiting and Workflow with my current project and trying to get into typescript.
-* 🤝  I'm open to collaborating on any projects that will challenge me and teach me new things
+* 🤝  I'm open to collaborating on projects that will challenge me and teach me new things

 ### <./> Past Projects